osqp/miosqp/README.md

-# MIQP solver based on OSQP
+# MIQP python solver based on OSQP
 The solver lives in the `miosqp` package.
 In order to run it you need to install the [OSQP Python interface](https://github.com/bstellato/osqp).

 ## Run example